 Free Range Kids has become a national movement, sparked by the incredible response to Lenore Skenazy's piece about allowing her 9-year-old ride the subway alone in NYC.
-Parent groups argued about it, bloggers, blogged, spouses became uncivil with each other, and the media jumped all over it.
-A lot of parents today, Skenazy says, see no difference between letting their kids walk to school and letting them walk through a firing range.
-Any risk is seen as too much risk.
+A lot of parents today, Skenazy says, see no difference between letting their kids walk to school and letting them walk through a firing range: any risk is seen as too much risk.
 But if you try to prevent every possible danger or difficult in your child's everyday life, that child never gets a chance to grow up.
 We parents have to realize that the greatest risk of all just might be trying to raise a child who never encounters choice or independence.

 |Publication Date||Apr 19, 2010|